Skip to content

 Execution Model

 gitStream is triggered on new pull requests (PRs) for repositories that have gitStream installed.
-Upon triggering, gitStream collects context variables and evaluates the automation rules to determine which automation rules are relevant.
+Upon triggering, gitStream collects context variables and evaluates the automation rules to determine which ones are relevant.

 Triggering events